JentleJoe/old-alx-system_engineering-devops/0x00-shell_basics/README.md

-Executable script that removes all backup files (files ending with ~ ) Executable script that creates directories and their parents together list all files and directories in heirachy with commas and slash at end of directory names
+Executable script that removes all backup files (files ending with ~ ) Executable script that creates directories and their parents together list all files and directories in heirachy with commas and slash at end of directory names Magic file that can be used with the command (file) to detect School data files